dcdourado/client_assertion/README.md

 ```
 ____
 ### Client Creation

 A custom client can be created through homolog or sandbox admin.
 Navigating to application tab : Technology > Service Apps > Applications.

-after creation the `<client_id>` to be used on authentication will be listed on application summary
+After creation, the `<client_id>` to be used on authentication will be listed on application summary